OzzyGoylusun/Python.-Data-Management-in-Avocado-Supply-Chain-for-the-UK/README.md

 - Avocado
 - Olive Oil
 - Sourdough

-The fundamental goal of this data management work is to communicate an in-depth understanding of the complex supply chain taking part in producing a simple and single dish.
+The fundamental goal of this data management work is to highlight some aspects of the complex supply chain taking part in producing a simple and single dish.

 ### Data Sources

 Three key pairs of datasets were utilised in this project for each of the three key ingredients.
-If we take into account avocados for instance,
+For instance, if we are to take into account avocados,

-- avocado.csv has detailed information about *avocados*, including various nutritional information, country of origin
+- avocado.csv has detailed information about *the avocados*, including a variety of its products, nutritional info, country of origin and destination and so on/
-- relevant_avocado_categories.csv has detailed information
+- relevant_avocado_categories.csv merely contains the category tags of interest related to *the avocados*.

 ### Tools

 - [Anaconda Navigator: ](https://www.anaconda.com/download)
-  - To access the Jupyter Notebook or **Python**
+  - To access the Jupyter Notebook for **Python**

 ### Data Preparation